-- 10. The Corporate Director of Finance is, for the purpose of Section 151 of the Local Government Act 1972, the responsible officer for the proper administration of the Council's financial affairs and is under the Local Government Finance Act 1988 the Chief Finance Officer of the Council. - 11.
-The governors shall be responsible for the proper management of the school's delegated budget.
-They must ensure that these regulations are complied with and should establish and document internal procedures to ensure that financial control is carried on in an efficient and well-ordered manner.

-- 12. In determining these procedures, governors should ensure that, wherever possible, the duties of staff concerned with financial transactions are distributed so that key tasks are assigned to separate members of staff.
+- 3.1 The Section 151 Officer is, for the purpose of Section 151 of the Local Government Act 1972, the responsible officer for the proper administration of the Council's financial affairs and is under the Local Government Finance Act 1988 the Chief Finance Officer of the Council. - 3.2 The governors shall be responsible for the proper management of the school's delegated budget.
+They must ensure that these regulations are complied with and should establish and document internal procedures to ensure that financial control is carried on in an efficient and well-ordered manner. - 3.3 In determining these procedures, governors should ensure that, wherever possible, the duties of staff concerned with financial transactions are distributed so that key tasks are assigned to separate Members of staff.
 The work of one person should act as a check on another.
-All such checks should be documented as having been carried out. - 13.
-The Corporate Director of Finance is responsible for the compilation of the Council's statutory accounts.
-All accounting procedures and financial records which are required for schools subject to these regulations shall:- - be compatible with the Council's financial systems required to administer the scheme; - follow good financial practice; and - be approved by the Corporate Director of Finance. - 14.
-The Corporate Director of Finance shall approve all accounting systems, procedures and records consistent with these requirements.
-Governors may suggest to the Corporate Director of Finance changes to accounting procedures and records that may lead to the improvement of school administration. - 15.
-Governors, Headteachers and other employees shall provide to the Council all accounts and records, and any other relevant documents and information that may be required from time to time. - 16.
-Governors shall have the power to establish committees to examine detailed issues arising from the implementation of the Scheme.
+All such checks should be documented as having been carried out.

+- 3.4 The Section 151 Officer is responsible for the compilation of the Council's statutory accounts.
+All accounting procedures and financial records which are required for schools subject to these regulations shall :- - 3.4.1 be compatible with the Council's financial systems required to administer the scheme; - 3.4.2 follow good financial practice; and - 3.4.3 be approved by the Section 151 Officer. - 3.5 The Section 151 Officer shall approve all accounting systems, procedures and records consistent with these requirements.
+Governors may suggest to the Section 151 Officer changes to accounting procedures and records that may lead to the improvement of school administration. - 3.6 Governors, Headteachers and other employees shall provide to the Council all accounts and records, and any other relevant documents and information that may be required from time to time. - 3.7 Governors shall have the power to establish committees to examine detailed issues arising from the implementation of the Scheme.
 Signed minutes of the meetings of committees must be presented to the next full meeting of the Governors.
 Where Governors grant decision making powers to a committee they shall make a record in their minutes stating the limit of such delegation.
-Governors are advised to ensure that all major decisions are taken only at their full meetings. - 17.
-The Corporate Director of Finance and the Corporate Director of Children's Services, or their representatives, shall have the right to attend any meeting of the Governors, including sub-committees, for the purpose of giving advice or reporting on any matter that affects the probity and regularity of the Council's financial activities.
+Governors are advised to ensure that all major decisions are taken only at their full meetings. - 3.8 The Section 151 Officer and the Executive Director of Children, Young People and Education, or their representatives, shall have the right to attend any meeting of the Governors, including sub-committees, for the purpose of giving advice or reporting on any matter that affects the probity and regularity of the Council's financial activities.